 In mid-May 1933, Norman Perry turned over the club presidency to Red Killefer, citing extensive business interests that required his attention.
 TSN described Perry and Killefer as "bosom companions....When each home game is over, Perry and Killefer may be seen on their way to the boss' country estate a few minutes after the last out is made."

 On the field, the Indians were mediocre, sputtering along in the vicinity of .500.
 A thirteen game winning streak in early June took them into second place, but the club eventually finished third with an 82-72 record.
-First baseman Frank Sigafoos (.370) won the A. A. batting title and had a 39 game hitting streak.
+Second baseman Frank Sigafoos (.370) won the A. A. batting title and had a 39 game hitting streak.